 There are five units of transitional housing within our primary facility.
-This program is a partnership with Anderson Housing Authority.
-Alternatives Inc. is the landlord and signs a lease with the survivor.
-The survivor participates in case management with a focus on increasing self-sufficiency, budgeting, and savings to prepare for program exit.
+This program is a partnership with Anderson Housing Authority (AHA).
+Alternatives Inc. is the landlord and the participant signs a lease with AHA.
+The survivor participates in case management with a focus on increasing self-sufficiency, budgeting, and savings to prepare for housing stability at program exit.
 After successfully completing the program, participants are eligible for a Housing Choice Voucher.

 Scattered-Site Transitional Housing